Register Online Now for a Temporary Card!

 |*If the Photo I.D. has the patron's current Lansing address, it may also serve as one item to prove address.|

 P.O.
 Boxes are not accepted.
+2 proofs of address required for renewals.

 Notice to Families: